Shared parenting is an arrangement in divorce where two parents share decision-making and residential custody of their children on an equal basis.

 Until that day arrives, fathers seeking equal or near equal parenting time should be able to demonstrate to the court a high level of involvement in their children’s lives.

-This includes activities such as providing proper care for them, feeding, bathing and changing their diapers as infants, reading to them before bedtime, cooking them dinner, putting them to bed, reading to them at night, waking up in the middle of the night to care for them, preparing them breakfast in the morning, getting them ready for school, helping them with their homework, attending parent teacher conferences, attending school shows and graduations, attending doctors visits, participating in much of the children’s sports and extracurricular activities, planning and attending family events and birthday parties, spending the holidays with them, travelling with them on vacation, taking them to special events, taking them to the park, the zoo, the aquarium and museums, and otherwise fulfilling all of the duties and obligations of a parent.
+This includes activities such as providing proper care for them, feeding, bathing and changing their diapers as infants, reading to them before bedtime, cooking them dinner, putting them to bed, reading to them at night, waking up in the middle of the night to care for them, preparing them breakfast in the morning, getting them ready for school, helping them with their homework, attending parent teacher conferences, attending school shows and graduations, attending doctors visits, participating in much of the children’s sports and extracurricular activities, planning and attending family events and birthday parties, spending the holidays with them, traveling with them on vacation, taking them to special events, taking them to the park, the zoo, the aquarium and museums, and otherwise fulfilling all of the duties and obligations of a parent.

 Conversely, fathers seeking equal or near equal parenting time should be also aware that if they have had little parental involvement with the children and have performed few of the duties or obligations of a parent, they can expect to be awarded substantially less parenting time by the court.